Associate of Science in Nursing Bridge Pathway Option

 - Prospective students seeking admission into the Associate of Science in Nursing Program will initially enroll in the Healthcare Management (HCM) Degree or Healthcare Professional Certificate - Associate of Science in Nursing option.

 - Submit a completed application & application fee;

 - Be at least 18 years of age;

-- Submit official high school/high school equivalent transcripts;
+- Submit an official copy of your high school transcript or high school equivalent scores;

 - Submit official college transcripts, if applicable;